If you have to buy it, get the best deal!

 To eventually spotlight all of my FabuFinds, I will never repeat items already mentioned in a past article.
 That does not mean they lost their magic.
 It is also possible an item not spotlighted in a past Empties article may get promoted as I try it more and fall deeper in love.
 Other times, it is because I had a lot of FabuFinds in a previous month and decided to condense the article.
 There are eight products I consider FabuFinds in my July Empties that I have not discussed yet.
 I may add three or four others in future months, because I considered adding them here.
 This was such a great month for product loves that in a slower month, I may have added them.
 If I continue loving them or grow to love them more in future months, I will add them later (as I am doing this month with the Gold Bond).

 PINCHme originally introduced me to Gold Bond Ultimate Healing Aloe Lotion.
 My first thoughts were that it moisturized deeply, but it was a little on the greasy side.
 This is a lotion that is thick enough to moisturize my hands, so I can use it on hands and body.
 Most formulas I use only work for one or the other.
 For hands, I’d consider this a medium density cream, but it is a little thicker than many body lotions.
-I’ve purchased this several times since receiving a sample, because the price is so affordable.
-The more I use this, the less greasy it feels.
+I’ve purchased this several times since receiving a sample, because I could not deny that it had become my favorite.
+What I initially thought was greasiness was actually the thing I love most about this and creams like it.
+I love when a moisturizer does not completely absorbs but does not feel sticky either.
+Anything I apply it on just feels great.
 It starts to feel a little silky, so I decided it was time to promote it to a FabuFind.
 When this is the first body lotion I reach for at the drugstore almost every time I buy one, it is clear I love it more than I realized.

 The h2o+ Sea Salt Skin Smoother is now called the h2o+ Beauty Sea Salt Body Scrub.
 A lot of the product names and packaging changed when h2o+ officially added Beauty to its name.
 I hope the name change does not mean the product inside changed.
 This is incredible scrub is not too gentle or too rough.
 It is the Goldilocks of skin smoothers, because it feels just right.
 My skin feels soft and smooth without the redness and irritation I get from rougher scrubs.
 With gentler scrubs, I do not always notice a huge change in smoothness.
 There is oil in it that leaves my skin feeling soft.
 I do not even add a separate body cream on days I use this all over, and my skin still feels hydrated.
 For someone with extremely dry skin, it says a lot when a scrub allows you to skip moisturizing after cleansing.
 The sea salt scent is gentle and relaxing, but I have not tried any scents from this line I did not like.
 My husband does not like any of them, so scent is such a personal thing.